alist-org/docs/docs/guide/drivers/aliyundrive_open.md

     - For example, it is counted as a request when ~~saving/editing~~, and viewing files and watching video downloads is not counted.
     - The number of times and time mentioned above are dynamic~
     - New optimization:  **will only refresh the token when the request finds that the token is expired, update restart editing if the token is still valid will not refresh.**
-5. Online playback video reminder: **`Throttled by PLUGIN Flow Control`** error, the capacity exceeds restrictions, implements restrictions, needs to be expanded or deleted unnecessary file saving space to save space,[View details](#four、)
+5. Online playback video reminder: **`ExceedCapacityForbidden`** error, the capacity exceeds restrictions, implements restrictions, needs to be expanded or deleted unnecessary file saving space to save space,[View details](#four、)

 :::